Yuku, a JavaScript/TypeScript Compiler Toolchain in Zig

 Section titled “Why Yuku”Yuku is a JavaScript/TypeScript toolchain built from the ground up in Zig.
 It is designed for correctness, performance, and clarity.

 Correctness first.
 Yuku is 100% ECMAScript spec compliant.
-It passes all 45,000+ tests from Test262, Babel, etc., with full AST matching, covering every edge case in the specification.
+It passes all 55,000+ tests from Test262, Babel, TypeScript, etc., with full AST matching, covering every edge case in the specification.
 Zero failures, zero AST mismatches.
 See the test results.

 Fast by design.
 The parser is built using data-oriented design principles and generous performance engineering.